 An Earth System Model (ESM) offers a basic framework capable of projecting future changes in Earth's climate as well as changes in natural vegetation.
-To account for the two-way feedback between climate and agriculture, we extended this framework, i.e. for the Max-Planck-Institute for Meteorology's ESM (Raddatz et al., 2007; Jungclaus et al., 2013; Stevens et al., 2013) (MPI-ESM), to include interactive land-cover and land-use changes that maximize global crop yields under prevailing climatic conditions (Fig. 1).
-In the approach, the spatial extent of cultivated areas is modelled as a function of climatic conditions as well as the agricultural water supply.
-In regions where conditions allow for at least a minimum productivity, i.e. the crops' net primary productivity (NPP) corresponds to a yield of at least $\approx 250 \,\mathrm{t\,km^{-2}(canopy)\,vear^{-1}}$ , the cultivated area is extended incrementally until all cultivable areas are occupied, i.e. the land not limited by soil or terrain constraints.
-In regions in which the NPP falls below this threshold, the area under crops declines.
-The NPP was also used to estimate the potential food production, by assuming that the changes in crop yields are proportional to changes in the plants' NPP.
-To estimate the potential food production on a hydrologically sustainable basis, future water withdrawals are limited to the fraction of renewable fresh water which exceeds environmental requirements.
-Here, it is assumed that about a third of the long-term mean flow is required to ensure ecological stability and may not be withdrawn (Pastor et al., 2014).
-Water for irrigation is removed from the river network and stored in a dedicated reservoir.
-When required, the water is applied to the soil, from where it evaporates, is taken up by plants and transpired or returned to the river via subsurface runoff (for more details on the methodology see Sec.
-4).
+To account for the two-way feedback between climate and agriculture, we extended this framework, i.e. for the Max-Planck-Institute for Meteorology's ESM (Raddatz et al., 2007; Jungclaus et al., 2013; Stevens et al., 2013) (MPI-ESM), to include interactive land-use changes that maximize global crop yields under prevailing climatic

+- 15 conditions (Sec.
+4 and Fig. 1).
+In the approach, the spatial extent of cultivated areas is modelled as a function of climatic conditions as well as the agricultural water supply, and in regions where conditions allow for at least a minimum productivity the cultivated area is extended while in other regions the area under crops declines.
+To estimate the potential food production on a sustainable basis, future water withdrawals are limited to the fraction of renewable fresh water which exceeds environmental requirements (Pastor et al., 2014).
+Water for irrigation is removed from the river network and applied to the soil, from where it - 20 evaporates, is taken up by plants and transpired or returned to the river via subsurface runoff.
 Together with the changes in the surface-atmosphere exchange of energy and moisture that result from alterations of the surface characteristics, this closes the feedback loop between land-use and climate (Fig. 2).